 This year there were only a few negative comments in the survey about the party and prize ceremony.
-Main issue seems still to be the length, with too many prizes

-• Proposal: consider new options for the prize distribution and provide better opportunities for networking.
+Main issue seems still to be the length, with too many prizes • Proposal: Consider new options for the prize distribution (e.g. pre-drawing some prizes to make the ceremony more efficient) and provide better opportunities for networking.